sloucel/sql_challenge/README.md

 # Instructions
 1. Creat new database in pgAdmin4.
-2. Create EDR in app.quickdatabasediagrams
+2. Create ERD in app.quickdatabasediagrams
 3. Set Keys and Attributes from 6 CSV files.
 4. Export to PstgreSQL
 5. Open QueryTool to create tables.